-- 1. Any occurrence of any variable is free in any atomic formula. - 2.
-No occurrence of any variable is bound in any atomic formula. - 4.
-If an occurrence of any variable is bound in $\nabla$ or in $\nabla$ , then that same occurrence is bound in $\nabla$ , $(\nabla \wedge \nabla)$ , $(\nabla \wedge \nabla)$ .
-Moreover, that same occurrence is bound in $\nabla$ and $\nabla$ as well, for any choice of variable y. - 5.
-In any formula of the form or or (where y can be any variable at all in this case) the occurrence of y that immediately follows the initial quantifier symbol is bound. - 6.
-If an occurrence of a variable x is free in , then that same occurrence is free in , and , for any variable y distinct from x.
+- 2. No obcurrence of any variable is bound in any atomic formula. - 4.
+If an occurrence of any variable is bound in or in , then that same occurrence is bound in , , , , .
+Moreover, that same occurrence is bound in and as well, for any choice of variable y. - 5.
+In any formula of the form or (where y can be any variable at all in this vase) the vecurrence of y that immediately follows the initial quantifier symbol is bound. - 6.
+If an occurrence of a variable x is free in , then that same occurrence is free in and , for any variable y distinct from x.
 On the other hand, all occurrences of x that are free in , are bound in and in .